tejus15/Customer_Classifier/README.md

 ![image](https://github.com/tejus15/Customer_Classifier/assets/78174194/74bfbc82-6be1-40ee-89a1-f58908790085)

 <br>To avoid overfitting, we will be pruning the decision tree.
 To determine the best tree depth, we used 10-fold cross validation, by trying as many possible depths as we could.
-Based on the results decision tree of depth 1 has the highest accuracy (70.8%) and that is what we recommend the depth of the tree should be after pruning it.
+Based on the results decision tree of depth 1 has the highest mean accuracy (70.8%) and that is what we recommend the depth of the tree should be after pruning it.

 The figure below is the decision tree with depth 1.
 Here, it shows that ordfreq, is significant in influence the response class.